rule

 Canto 10

-(29) The Supreme Lord said: 'O three-headed one, I am satisfied with You, may your fear raised by My fever leave you; anyone who remembers our conversation will have no reason to fear you.'
+(29) The Supreme Lord said: 'Oh three-headed one, I am satisfied with you, may your fear raised by My fever, leave you.
+For anyone who remembers our conversation there will be no reason to be afraid of you.'

-(50) Thus attaining freedom from fear did the asura bow his head down to Krishna, placed he the son of Pradyumna with His wife on His chariot and led he them forward.
-(51) He [Krishna] putting Him and His wife, ornamented and with fine clothes, in front, then with the permission of S'iva left, surrounded by an aksauhinî.
-(52) Entering His capital fully decorated with flags, arches of victory and with the streets and crossroads sprinkled, was He respectfully with the resounding of conchshells, side drums and kettledrums welcomed by the people of the city, His relatives and the twiceborn.
-(53) For the one who, rising at dawn, remembers thus the victory of Krishna in the battle with S'ankara, will there be no defeat.
+(50) The Asura thus attaining freedom from fear, bowed his head down to Krishna, brought the son of Pradyumna and His wife, and placed them on a chariot.
+(51) Putting Him and His wife, ornamented and with fine clothes, in front, He [Krishna] with the permission of S'iva left, being surrounded by an akshauhinī [a military division].
+(52) When He entered His capital, which was fully decorated with flags, arches of victory and with its streets and crossroads sprinkled, He was respectfully welcomed by the people of the city, His relatives and the twice-born souls, with the sounds of conch shells, side drums and kettledrums.
+(53) For the person who rises at dawn and remembers this victory of Krishna in the battle with S'ankara, there will be no defeat.'

 next